Brook Lopez

 Brook Robert Lopez (born April 1, 1988) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
 Nicknamed "Splash Mountain", he was named an NBA All-Star as a member of the Brooklyn Nets, and was voted twice to the NBA All-Defensive Team while with the Milwaukee Bucks.
 He won an NBA championship with Milwaukee in 2021.

 Lopez played two years of college basketball for the Stanford Cardinal.
 He was selected as the 10th overall pick in the 2008 NBA draft by the then-New Jersey Nets.
 He played for the Nets for nine seasons and is the franchise's all-time leading scorer.
 Lopez played one season with the Los Angeles Lakers before joining Milwaukee.
-His twin brother, Robin Lopez, is a free agent in the NBA.
+His twin brother, Robin Lopez, played in the NBA for 16 seasons.